End of Year Class Party Ideas for Kids

 Always looking for a reason to celebrate?
 We are too!
-And celebrating the end of this school year definitely calls for a triumph party!
-Whether you’re planning for an in-person, virtual, or hybrid end-of-year party – we’ve got creatively fun ideas for throwing the best school shindig yet!
+And celebrating the end of this school year definitely calls for a triumph party.
+We’ve got creatively fun ideas for throwing the best school shindig yet!

 Pro Tip: Create a class party SignUp to get room parents to help with decorating, setup, snacks and beverages, crafts, games, cleanup, and more!

 Does your class have a mascot or class pet you all cherish?
 A field trip or school day memory that could play into a party theme?
 Get creative and choose a party theme that means something special to teacher and students alike, or pick from our list of fun themes!

 Book party – students dress like their favorite character from the year’s reading, or pick a common classic story the class liked (such as Alice in Wonderland).